$\ell$-away ACM Bundles on Fano Surfaces: -away ACM Bundles on

-\section{$l$-away ACM Bundles on $\p2$}
+\section{$\ell$-away ACM Bundles on $\p2$}

-Horrock's famous result causes non-existence of $l$-away ACM line bundles.
-Hence, the immediate next step is to examine rank 2 case.
-In this section, we give complete classification of 1-away and 2-away ACM bundles of rank 2 on $\p2$.
-Also, we show the existence of simple $l$-away ACM bundles of any even rank on $\p2$ for any $l>1$.
+In this section, we give the complete classification of initialized 1-away and 2-away ACM bundles of rank 2 on Fano surface $\p2$.
+Also, we show the existence of simple initialized $\ell$-away ACM bundles of any even rank on $\p2$ for any $ \ell >1$.
+Notice that the fundamental divisor $h$ of $\p2$ is determined by the line bundle $\cO_{\p2}(1)$.